rockset/rockset-js/packages/cli/README.md

           Specify a value to download all Query Lambda versions tagged with this tag.
           Query Lambdas that do not have a version with this tag name will be skipped.

+  -y, --yes                                                                             Bypass the safety checks, and
+                                                                                        automatically engage in
+                                                                                        dangerous actions.

 DESCRIPTION
   Download Query Lambda entities from Rockset to your local project.
 ```